yellow-footed-honeyguide/uc/Readme.md

 🌋 Quick Result Recall! 🔙

 Messed up?
-Just hit the up arrow and Unixcalc retrieves your last result faster than a lightning strike! ⚡
+Just hit the up arrow and uc (Unix Calculator) retrieves your last result faster than a lightning strike! ⚡

 🌋 Chain Calculations! ⚡

-Unixcalc keeps your previous results on deck, ready for more action!
+uc (Unix Calculator) keeps your previous results on deck, ready for more action!
 Chain calculations and command the numbers like a boss! 🕴

 🌋 Universal Compatibility! 🌍